AriizumiKW/housamoTimeChecker/README.md

 <img width="300" height="300" src="https://github.com/AriizumiKW/housamoTimeChecker/blob/master/README_PIC.jpg"/>

-You can input your current physical into the FIRST editfield.
+Please write your current energy point into the FIRST editfield.

-Input your upper-limit physical into the SECOND editfield.
+Write your upper-bounded energy point into the SECOND editfield.

-NOTE: Perhaps you will be warned by Google Play, please just ignore it.
+NOTE: If warned by Google Play, just ignore it.